Featured Upcoming Events

-Sierra Club and Environment Florida members and attorneys announce the filing of consent decree at the Bryan Simpson US Federal Courthouse in Jacksonville, FL. front row: Jenna Stevens, Jennifer Rubiello, Merrillee Malwitz-Jipson, Heather Govern, Whitey Markle back row: Dave Wilson, Mike Goldschlag, Mike Meng, Linda Bremer photo by Jose Matos
+Sierra Club and Environment Florida members and attorneys announce the filing of consent decree at the Bryan Simpson US Federal Courthouse in Jacksonville, FL. front row: Jenna Stevens, Jennifer Rubiello, Merrillee Malwitz-Jipson, Heather Govern, Whitey Markle back row: Dave Wilson, Mike Goldschlag, Tim Meng, Linda Bremer photo by Jose Matos

 Wednesday, November 29, 2017

 North Florida’s imperiled Suwannee River just got some much needed help from Environment Florida and Sierra Club’s Suwannee St. John’s Group, who worked with citizens to win the largest ever civil penalty to combat ongoing Clean Water Act violations being committed by Pilgrim’s Pride, the 2nd largest poultry producer in the world.

 The groups filed the lawsuit earlier this year to stop Pilgrim’s Pride from discharging illegal levels of pollutants, three times the allowable limits, into the Suwannee River, an “Outstanding Florida Water” that is home to 62 freshwater springs and several state parks.

 The settlement, if approved by U.S. District Judge Timothy J. Corrigan, would require Pilgrim’s Pride to make equipment upgrades, investigate the possibility of eliminating or significantly reducing all discharges to the Suwannee River, put $1.3 million into a Sustainable Farming Fund, and pay $130,000 to the US Treasury, what is believed to be the largest Clean Water Act penalty in a citizen enforcement suit in Florida history.